What Is White Noise And Can It Help You Sleep?

 The second group was exposed to white noise played through a standard white noise machine (positioned adjacent to the cot, 30 cm from the head).

 It was observed that 16 (80%) of the newborns fell asleep within five minutes when exposed to white noise.
-In contrast, only 5 (25%) fell asleep within the same timeframe in the absence of white noise.
+In contrast, only 5 (25%) fell asleep within five minutes without the white noise.

-Moreover, the researchers noted two fascinating findings.
-Firstly, noise at lower frequencies, similar to the hum of a vacuum cleaner, proved more effective.
-Secondly, white noise didn’t assist in soothing the infants if they were hungry but proved beneficial once they had been fed.
+The researchers noted two fascinating findings.
+Firstly, white noise at lower frequencies was more effective.
+Secondly, white noise didn’t help sooth the newborn if they were hungry, but it did help once they had been fed.

 Addressing safety concerns when using white noise for newborns

-In 2014, a study by researchers at the University of Toronto gained international media attention, with coverage in outlets such as New York Times.
+In 2014, a study of infant sound machines by researchers at the University of Toronto gained international media attention.

-The primary point made by the researchers wasn’t to condemn the use of white noise, but rather to advocate for manufacturers to provide clearer usage guidelines to ensure safety.
+The main point made by the researchers wasn’t to condemn the use of white noise, but rather to advocate for the safer construction and use of sound machines.

 Guidelines for the safe use of white noise